 To reach Nagano from Haneda, head to Tokyo Station and transfer to the Hokuriku Shinkansen.
 For the train schedule, please refer to our ‘Hokuriku Shinkansen Timetable’ page.

-Express Bus to Ski Resorts from/to Haneda Aiprort – winter only
+2 / Express Buses to Ski Resorts – winter only

 Why choose us?